SMI/SmiServices/README.md

 $ pre-commit uninstall
 ```

-## Testing

-SMI is built using a microservices architecture and is primarily concerned with translating Dicom tag data into database records (in both MongoDb, Sql Server and MySql).
-Tests are split into those that:

-- RequiresRelationalDb (Microsoft Sql Server / MySql)
-- RequiresMongoDb (MongoDb)
-- RequiresRabbit (RabbitMQ Server)
-- Unit tests

-Tests with the respective attributes will only run when these services exist in the test/development environment.
-Connection strings/ports for these services can be found in:

-- TestDatabases.txt (Relational Databases)
-- default.yaml (RabbitMQ / MongoDb)
-- Mongo.yaml
-- Rabbit.yaml
-- RelationalDatabases.yaml

-For setting up the RDMP platform databases see https://github.com/HicServices/RDMP/blob/master/Documentation/CodeTutorials/Tests.md

 ## Note On Versioning

 The C# projects share the same release version, which is controlled by the [SharedAssemblyInfo.cs](src/SharedAssemblyInfo.cs) file.
 The Java projects are versioned independently, set in their pom files, however in practice they follow the release version of the repo overall.